romanidze2016/Major-projects/TableTop/README.md

 ### Description ###

 TableTop is a web application the main purpose of which is to make it easier to play board role-playing games (e.g. Dungeons & Dragons) over large distances.
 The application serves as a table top which can be accessed online and which players can interact with in different ways.
 I worked on this project in a team of four people.
 On the front-end we used HTML and CSS, on the backend we utilized Spring framework with Hibernate and all the application’s data was stored in MySQL database.
-Although I contributed on various sides of the project, my primary responsibility was the front-end development of the web application.
+Although I contributed on various sides of the project, my primary responsibility was the back-end development of the web application.

 ### Installation ###